-Mahad Ganpati Varad Vinayak Temple is dedicated to Lord Ganesh and is one of the eight Ashtavinayak Temples of Pune in Maharashtra.
-The temple is located in Mahad village, Raigad district.
-Varad Vinayak means the Lord who grants boons and wishes.
-If one has to follow a sequence when visiting the Ashtavinayak Temples, the Mahad Ganpati Temple has to be visited fourth.
+Mahad Ganpati Varad Vinayak Temple is dedicated to the Hindu deity Lord Ganesh and is one of the Eight Ashtavinayak Temples of Pune in Maharashtra.
+The temple is in Mahad village, Raigad district.
+Subhedar Ramji Mahadev Biwalkwar built the Mahad Ganpati Temple in the year 1725.

-Mahad Ganpati History
+Mahad Ganpati Temple – Facts

 - The sanctum sanctorum had a Nandadeep or a perpetual oil lamp, which is believed to burning continuously since 1892